Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-properties-java.md

     * **disabled_rules**: Define a list of Assess rules to disable in the agent.
 The rules must be formatted as a comma-delimited list. <br> Example: Set "reflected-xss,sql-injection" to disable the reflected-xss rule and the sql-injection rule.

-## Contrast Protect Properties
+### Contrast Protect properties

 Use the properties in this section to control Protect features and rules.

 * **protect**:

   * **enable**: Use the properties in this section to determine if the Protect feature should be enabled.
-If this property is not present, the decision is delegated to the Contrast UI. <br> Default: `true`
+If this property is not present, the decision is delegated to the Contrast UI.

   * **rules**:
     * **disabled_rules**: Define a list of Protect rules to disable in the agent.
 The rules must be formatted as a comma-delimited list.